 After towing your car back to the stealership, you’re livid.
 You just paid them to fix it and now it’s broken.
 Once you’re there, the service advisor promises to have one of the technicians do a full diagnostic on it.

 A half-hour later, the service advisor comes to you with a straight face and says they found the issue, but it wasn’t the battery or the alternator.
 It was a malfunctioning radiator fan.
 In their explanation, they state that the fan wasn’t turning and it was actually shorted out and your car has a safety mechanism to keep supplying the fan electricity for 15 minutes when the car is off if the engine is hot.
 Therefore, the fan was sucking away the power from the battery, causing the dead battery.

 Since the service advisor realizes your frustration, they waive the labor charges, and you have to fork over another $80 for the fan and wait another hour or so for the technician to install it.
 Then you reluctantly drive away hoping the problem doesn’t return.

 Luckily, from this point on, your car continues to start normally and you have no further problems.

-After this very plausible experience, nearly $500 later, you learned a valuable lesson into the practicality and benefit of proper troubleshooting.
-While it is completely possible that the battery was dead or that the diodes in the alternator were deteriorating, neither were proven beyond reasonable doubt to be the cause.
+After this very plausible experience, nearly $500 later, you learned a valuable lesson about the practicality and benefit of proper troubleshooting.
+While it is completely possible that the battery was dead or that the diodes in the alternator were deteriorating, neither was proven beyond a reasonable doubt to be the cause.
 In fact, those components were simply exhibiting the symptoms from the actual cause – a faulty fan motor.

 It’s reasonable and expected that you would have had to only pay about $120 to replace the fan motor and not almost $500.